mmistakes/minimal-mistakes/_drafts/learn-doobie-for-great-good.md

 title: "Learn Doobie for Great Good"
 date: 2021-11-25
 header:
     image: "/images/blog cover.jpg"
 tags: []
 excerpt: ""
 ---

-The vast majority of applications in the world today connect with some form of persistent layer, and, sooner or later, every developer faces the challenge of connecting to a database.
-If we need to connect to SQL databases, in the JVM ecosystem we rely on the JDBC specification.
-However, JDBC is not a good fit if we are using functional programming, since the library performs a lot of side effects.
-Fortunately, there is a library called [Doobie](https://tpolecat.github.io/doobie/), which provides a higher-level API on top of JDBC, using an effectful style through the Cats and Cats Effect libraries.
+The vast majority of applications today connect with some form of a persistent layer, and, sooner or later, every developer faces the challenge of connecting to a database.
+We rely on the JDBC specification if we need to connect to SQL databases in the JVM ecosystem.
+However, JDBC is not a good fit if we use functional programming since the library performs a lot of side effects.
+Fortunately, a library called [Doobie](https://tpolecat.github.io/doobie/) provides a higher-level API on top of JDBC, using an effectful style through the Cats and Cats Effect libraries.

 So, without further ado, let's introduce the Doobie library.